 46 It is interesting to note that "[1]iteracy and urbanization (both elements of economic development) have an inverse relationship with corruption.
 As corruption increases, literacy and urbanization decrease.
-As corruption decreases, literacy and urbanization increases.
-Literacy and urbanization increase information flows and as a result make discovering corruption more likely."
+As corruption decreases, literacy and urbanization increase information flows and as a result make discovering corruption more likely."
 Id. at 18.